artsycoder533/3-column-preview-card-component/README.md

 ## My process

 I used a mobile first design and broke the example picture into sections to figure out the structure needed.
 I used a wrapper class and then 3 identical subsections.
-My intention was to use CSS Grid, but I know I didnt use it correctly.
+I used CSS Grid so I wouldnt need to use media queries.

 ### Built with